newlogic/newlogic-g2p/docs/deduplicator/install.md

 docker run -p 9200:9200 openg2p/searchservice
 ```

-> Startup will fail if it cannot connect to elasticsearch!
+> Startup will fail if it cannot connect to Elasticsearch!
 >
 > {: .warning}